-Description of topic and its relevance Development of projects aimed at listening to and involving local communities, encouraging collaboration and the creation of shared value.
+Development of projects aimed at listening to and involving local communities, encouraging collaboration and the creation of shared value.

 The Alfa Acciai Group is aware of the direct and indirect impact that its own activities can have on the conditions, economic and social development and general well-being of the community, as well as the importance of social understanding of the communities in which it carries out its activities.
 For this reason, the Group is committed to operating in respect of local communities and supporting initiatives of cultural and social value.

-Scope of the topic Care for local communities involves all Group staff, who are committed to considering the needs of all stakeholders that are influenced by the Group's industrial activity.
+Care for local communities involves all Group staff, who are committed to considering the needs of all stakeholders that are influenced by the Group's industrial activity.